thomasorb/learning-machines/.ipynb_checkpoints/README-checkpoint.md

 Make intelligence emerge from sand and practice ethical slavery

+- Creating a brain from scratch
+- Become a god and simulate life
 - The easy path to the simulation of a galaxy with autoencoders (but you might learn nothing useful from a physicist point-of-view)